 HMRC has a right to ask for backdated interest on the tax owed to put itself back in the 'commercial position it would be in' had you paid on time.
 However, if your tax shortfall is a one-off through a tax code error, you will probably be let off.

-However if the amount you owe above £3,000, you are put into the Self Assessment system.
-In this case, if your backdated payment is due on 31 January and you don't cough up by 28 February (four weeks later), you will be hit with a £100 penalty charge and a surcharge of 5% of the tax outstanding (payable again on 31 July if the bill is still not paid) plus interest.
+However if the amount you owe is above £3,000, you are put into the Self Assessment system.
+In this case, if your backdated payment is due on 31 January and you don't cough up by 28 February (30 days later), you will be hit with a penalty of 5% of the tax outstanding.
+You'll need to pay this again on 31 July, and the following 31 January if you've still not coughed up, plus 3% interest.

 Q. Can I challenge the deadline HMRC sets me?